TaitoUnited/taito-cli/docs/templates.md

 Taito-cli comes with some simple infrastucture templates that you can use as an example to set up your infrastructure.
 You may also find more infrastructure templates on [GitHub](TODO).

-> NOTE: Currently the Google Cloud example works, but the others are still work in progress.
+> NOTE: Only the Google Cloud example has currently been implemented.
 Contributions are welcome.

 ### Managed public cloud infrastructure